 4. The <!-- BEGIN WAYBACK TOOLBAR --> block

 Old sites used table layouts, inline styles, and long-dead patterns.
-You can keep the content while updating the structure.
+Keep the content; update only the structure underneath it.

 # Common modernizations:

-# Option A: Push to GitHub, connect to App Platform
+# Push to GitHub, connect to App Platform

 git init && git add -A && git commit -m "Restored site"